fasterius/dotfiles/README.md

 git submodule update
 ```

-### Upgrading plugins
+### Updating plugins

-If you want to upgrade a specific plugin, you can `cd` into its directory and do
+If you want to update a specific plugin, you can `cd` into its directory and do

 ```bash
 git pull origin master